“The improvement of understanding is for two ends: first, our increase of knowledge; secondly, to enable us to deliver that knowledge to others.”

 Randy Schmidt, the managing director of the Burns & McDonnell Terminals and Pipelines group, was the first to use the term full-stack web developer describing Jason Tremblay, Geoffrey Grosenbach, and Tom Preston-Werner.
 He described a full-stack developer as someone that does design, markup, styling, and behavior full-stack work/ Since then, various programmers used the term full-stack developer and have given their own definitions.

 What do you need to know to become a full-stack developer?

 Surprisingly, we have lots of programming languages in existence, both those in current use and obsolete ones.
-Knowing more than one programming language is better, but without an in-depth understanding of their concepts and application.
+Knowing more than one programming language is better, but it’s useless without an in-depth understanding of its concepts and application.